-Farmer, Nick Miller, manages Mountainside’s vegetable gardens, high tunnel greenhouse, composting, and produce sales, and also leads the following MEE school year Harvest Lessons and Harvest Clubs as well as Bar-T’s specialty summer Harvest Camp.
+Farmer, Nick Miller, manages Mountainside’s agricultural fields, vegetable gardens, high tunnel greenhouse, composting, and produce sales, and also leads the following MEE school year Harvest Lessons and Harvest Clubs as well as Bar-T’s specialty summer Harvest Camp.

 MEE offers agricultural lessons to students of all ages participating in field trips and overnight retreats at Mountainside.
 Lesson topics include but are not limited to best land practices, soil health, the life cycle of plants, native habitat, and nutrition.
 These sessions incorporate a hands-on exploration and the option to participate in preparing a deliciously fresh snack.